-Doctor of Nursing Practice
+Doctor of Nursing Practice: Post Masters

 Students will complete nine hours of core courses before enrolling in supporting or practicum courses.
-Following the completion of the core courses, 24 hours of supporting courses can be taken in any order.
-Additionally, a minimum of 12 hours of practicum specialization courses are taken in sequential order after the core courses are completed.
-Within these practicum specialization seminars, students will select and develop an area of focus that will culminate in the Doctor of Nursing Practice (DNP) scholarly project.
+Following the completion of the core courses 24 credit hours of supporting courses are required.
+Additionally, a minimum of 12 hours of leadership practicum courses are taken in sequential order after the core courses are completed.
+Within these leadership practicum seminars, students will select and develop an area of focus that will culminate in the Doctor of Nursing Practice (DNP) scholarly project.
 Students must complete a minimum of 45 semester hours of coursework.